senitskiy/dex/DEX-debots/README.md

-# Freeton DEX Debot interface

-If you want to test the DEX functionality go to "Testing the DEX functionality with debots" below.
+# DeBot smart contract readme

+# Introduction

+DeBot (Decentralized Bot) is an intuitive, chat-based user interface for smart contracts on TON Blockchain.
+DeBot interface consists of a DeBot browser, which has to support [DEngine](https://github.com/tonlabs/debot-engine) and DeBot smart contract, which acts as an intermediary between the user and the target smart contract the user wants to access.

+This repository contains the following DeBot smart contracts:

+## Multisig DeBot

+Multisig DeBot enables the user to work with any of the Multisig wallet contracts ([SafeMultisig](https://github.com/tonlabs/ton-labs-contracts/tree/master/solidity/safemultisig) or [SetcodeMultisig](https://github.com/tonlabs/ton-labs-contracts/tree/master/solidity/setcodemultisig)) in a chat-based interface.

+It supports the following actions with a multisig wallet contract:

+- wallet deployment
+- checking wallet balance
+- checking wallet custodian list
+- checking pending transactions in the wallet
+- making transactions
+- confirming transactions

+## Magister Ludi DeBot

+Magister Ludi DeBot is a specialized DeBot created to help winners of the validator contest deploy their wallets to the FreeTON network.

+It supports the following functions:

+- checking public keys provided by the user against a list of contest winners
+- configuring the wallet to be deployed
+- verifying that all wallet custodian keys are in possession of the user
+- deploying the configured SafeMultisig wallet

-## How to use
+# How to use

 When [compiling](https://docs.ton.dev/86757ecb2/v/0/p/950f8a-write-smart-contract-in-solidity/t/1620b2) DeBot smart contract, make sure to place the Debot.sol file into the folder with your DeBot contract code.

 [Deploy](https://docs.ton.dev/86757ecb2/v/0/p/8080e6-tonos-cli/t/478a51) DeBot smart contract to the blockchain with at least 1 token balance.

-### DeBot deployment
+## Multisig DeBot deployment
-To deploy DEX DeBot:
+To deploy Multisig DeBot:

+1. Download Multisig DeBot contract files from this repository (`msigDebot.tvc` and `msigDebot.abi.json`).
+2. Download the ABI file of the target Multisig contract (either [SafeMultisigWallet.abi.json](https://raw.githubusercontent.com/tonlabs/ton-labs-contracts/master/solidity/safemultisig/SafeMultisigWallet.abi.json) or [SetcodeMultisigWallet.abi.json](https://raw.githubusercontent.com/tonlabs/ton-labs-contracts/master/solidity/setcodemultisig/SetcodeMultisigWallet.abi.json)).
+3. Place all three files into a single folder.
-1. Generate address and deployment keys for the DeBot contract:
+4. Generate address and deployment keys for the DeBot contract:

     ```jsx
-    tonos-cli genaddr <YOURDEXDEBOT>.tvc <YOURDEXDEBOT>.abi.json --genkey debot.keys.json
+    tonos-cli genaddr msigDebot.tvc msigDebot.abi.json --genkey debot.keys.json
     ```

-2. Transfer at least 1 token to the generated contract address.
+5. Transfer at least 1 token to the generated contract address.

-3. Deploy and configure the Multisig DeBot contract.
+6. Deploy and configure the Multisig DeBot contract.
 The best way to do it is with a single script.
 Here is an example of the script for Linux:

     ```jsx
-    debot_abi=$(cat <YOURDEXDEBOT>.abi.json | xxd -ps -c 20000)
+    smc_abi=$(cat <msig.abi.json> | xxd -ps -c 20000)
     debot_abi=$(cat msigDebot.abi.json | xxd -ps -c 20000)
     zero_address=0:0000000000000000000000000000000000000000000000000000000000000000
     ./tonos-cli deploy msigDebot.tvc "{\"options\":0,\"debotAbi\":\"\",\"targetAddr\":\"$zero_address\",\"targetAbi\":\"\"}" --sign debot.keys.json --abi msigDebot.abi.json